 For example – Motes deployed in Agriculture land, monitor Temp-Humidity or even soil moisture, who gathers data and with perfect data analysis produce results about crop yields – quality or quantity.

-IoT is the network of physical objects controlled and monitored over internet.
+IoT is the network of physical objects controlled and monitored over the internet.

-Now just as WSN, in IoT application you will encounter the monitoring of physical parameters.
-But desired outcomes are little different.
+Now just as WSN, an IoT application, you will encounter the monitoring of physical parameters.
+But desired outcomes are a little different.

 IoT is more about M2M, it is more about bringing smartness into daily objects.

-21. How will the Internet of Things impact the sustainability of the business and will it have any impact on the environment?_text]Answer:
+21. How will the Internet of Things impact the sustainability of the business and will it have any impact on the environment

-Well, with the help of Internet of Things will definitely have a positive impact on the existing processes and the execution.
-For example, with the help of Internet of Things, the street light systems can be managed way better than what we are going through now.
+Answer: Well, with the help of the Internet of Things will definitely have a positive impact on the existing processes and the execution.
+For example, with the help of the Internet of Things, the street light systems can be managed way better than what we are going through now.
 Using an automation process the street lighting system can be better managed and a lot of electricity can be saved and a lot of power could be used elsewhere where it is really needed.
-Also, with the effective management, the amount of carbon emissions could also be reduced to drastic level because the street light system is effectively and efficiently managed.
+Also, with effective management, the number of carbon emissions could also be reduced to a drastic level because the street light system is effectively and efficiently managed.
 So thus, making a positive impact on the process itself and also has a good impact on the environment.
-(Latest 30 IOT Interview Questions & Answers Pdf)

-22. What is the impact of Internet of Things have on Healthcare sector?_text]Answer:
+22. What is the impact of the Internet of Things have on Healthcare sector?

-It has a lot of positive impact in terms of the service provided by the companies and in next few years the doctor and patient interaction will completely redefine and it will be solving a lot of current day challenges.
+It has a lot of positive impacts in terms of the service provided by the companies and in next few years the doctor and patient interaction will completely redefine and it will be solving a lot of current-day challenges.
 Some of them can be:

 1. Booking appointments in a standard schedule

-2. Travelling to the hospital with the patient
+2. Traveling to the hospital with the patient

 3. Interacting with 10 different people about the disease and then finally go see a doctor etc

-23. What would be the impact of Internet of Things on the Job market, do you see any possible job cuts?_text]Answer:
+23. What would be the impact of the Internet of Things on the job market, do you see any possible job cuts?

-24. Can you list out the companies that are working on Internet of Things?_text]Answer:
+24. Can you list out the companies that are working on the Internet of Things?

-At this point of time, the answer is who is not working on Internet of Things.
-To the matter of fact, most of the companies are actually taking the benefits of this process and making improvements to a certain level where their overall execution has reached to certain optimum level.
-(Latest 30 IOT Interview Questions & Answers Pdf)
+Answer: At this point in time, the answer is who is not working on the Internet of Things.
+To the matter of fact, most of the companies are actually taking the benefits of this process and making improvements to a certain level where their overall execution has reached a certain optimum level.

-25. Does Internet of Everything talk about CISCO based or IBM based architecture?_text]Answer:
+25. Does the Internet of Everything talk about CISCO based or IBM based architecture?

-Well, Internet of Everything doesn’t describe any information on specific architecture and it is not solely owned by Cisco and IBM
+Answer: Well, the Internet of Everything doesn’t describe any information on specific architecture and it is not solely owned by Cisco and IBM

-26. What do you think the Internet of Things can completely replace the human mind and take its own decisions?_text]Answer:
+26. What do you think the Internet of Things can completely replace the human mind and take its own decisions?

-27. Can you name some of the industries which have benefited the most from IoT?_text]Answer:
+27. Can you name some of the industries which have benefited the most from IoT?

 28. How do you think IoT will shape in the years ahead?
-Will it lead to something bigger?_text]Answer:
+Will it lead to something bigger?

-29. What is Bluetooth Low Energy (BLE) Protocol for Internet of Things (IoT)?_text]Answer:
+29. What is Bluetooth Low Energy (BLE) Protocol for the Internet of Things (IoT)?

-Nokia originally introduced this protocol as Wibree in 2006.
-Also known as Bluetooth Smart this protocol provides the same range coverage with much reduced power consumption as the original Bluetooth.
+Answer: Nokia originally introduced this protocol as Wibree in 2006.
+Also known as Bluetooth Smart this protocol provides the same range coverage with much-reduced power consumption as the original Bluetooth.
 It has similar bandwidth with narrow spacing as used by Zig Bee.
-Low power latency and lower complexity makes BLE more suitable to incorporate into low cost microcontrollers.
+Low power latency and lower complexity make BLE more suitable to incorporate into low-cost microcontrollers.

-Low power latency and lower complexity makes BLE more suitable to incorporate into low cost microcontrollers.
+Low power latency and lower complexity make BLE more suitable to incorporate into low-cost microcontrollers.

-As far as application is concerned BLE is in healthcare sector.
-As wearable health monitors are becoming prevalent the sensors of these devices can easily communicate with a smart phone or any medical instrument regularly using BLE protocol.
+As far as the application is concerned BLE is in the healthcare sector.
+As wearable health monitors are becoming prevalent the sensors of these devices can easily communicate with a smartphone or any medical instrument regularly using BLE protocol.

-30. What impacts will the Internet of Things (IoT) have?_text]Answer:
+30. What impacts will the Internet of Things (IoT) have?